-Investment income - Investment income decreased by 4% (\$1,119) in 2012 compared to a 4% (\$1,105) decrease in 2011.
-The decrease in 2012 is due to a decrease in investment balances.
-The decrease in 2011 is due to a decrease in interest rates.
+Investment income - Investment income decreased by 26% (\$7,014) in 2013 compared to 4% (\$1,119) decrease in 2012.
+The decrease in 2013 is due to changes in the market value of investments, a decrease in investments held to pay lease/leaseback obligations and a slightly lower interest rate during 2013.
+The decrease in 2012 was due a decrease in investments held to pay lease/leaseback obligations.

-Build America Bonds tax credit - The Build America Bonds (BABs) tax credit increased by 1% (\$212) in 2012 compared to a 71% (\$12,514) increase in 2011.
+Build America Bonds tax credit - The Build America Bonds (BABs) tax credit decreased by 7% (\$2,056) in 2013 compared to a 1% (\$212) increase in 2012.
+The decrease in 2013 is due to budget cuts by the Federal government, or "sequestration".
 The increase in 2012 is due to the full year effect of an additional bond issued under the BABs program in October 2010.
-The increase in 2011 is due to the additional bond issued in October 2010.

-Other revenues - Other revenues decreased by 16% (\$2,170) in 2012 compared to a 13% (\$1,523) increase in 2011.
-Other revenues include revenues from billings to the Fort Worth Transportation Authority (The T) for their share of the Trinity Railway Express (TRE) commuter rail service, toll credits received from the State of Texas as a local match for FTA capital grants, and alternative fuel tax credits.
+Other revenues - Other revenues increased by 7.3% (\$834) in 2013 compared to a 16% (\$2,170) decrease in 2012.
+Other revenues include: revenues from billings to the Fort Worth Transportation Authority (The T) for their share of the Trinity Railway Express (TRE) commuter rail service; toll credits received from the State of Texas as a local match for FTA capital grants; and alternative fuel tax credits.
+The following factors contributed to increases in 2013: a gain on disposal of assets from sales of old buses and paratransit vans; an increase in alternative fuel tax credits received due to compressed natural gas (CNG) use on the new bus fleet; and increase in mineral lease revenues due to increased fuel drilling activities on properties leased from DART.
 The decrease in 2012 is due to less alternative fuel tax credit received during 2012 compared to 2011.
-The increase in other revenues in 2011 is due to the alternative fuel tax credit received for periods covering fiscal years 2011 and 2010.
-The following charts summarize revenues for fiscal years 2010 through 2012.
+The following charts summarize revenues for fiscal years 2011 through 2013.